-C7 For which of the following activities did you use the Internet in the last 3 months for private purpose? (tick all that apply) Communication a) Sending / receiving e-mails b) Telephoning over the Internet / videoconferencing c) Other (use of chat sites, etc.) Information search and on-line services d) Finding information about goods or services e) Using services related to travel and accommodation f) Listening to web radios / watching web television g) Playing or downloading games, images or music h) Downloading software i) Reading or downloading online newspapers / news magazines j) Looking for a job or sending a job application k) Seeking health-related information (e.g. injury, disease, nutrition, improving health, etc) I) Other information search or on-line service Selling of goods or services, banking m) Internet Banking n) Selling goods or services (e.g. via auctions) Training and education o) Formalised educational activities (school, university etc.) p) Post educational courses q) Other educational activities related specifically to employment opportunities [ -> go to C8 ] C8 In the last 3 months, did you receive unsolicited e-mails that you would regard as junk mail or spam and that you would prefer not to receive? (tick only one) Yes
+C5 For which of the following activities did you use the Internet in the last 3 months for private purpose? (tick all that apply) Communication a) Sending / receiving e-mails b) Telephoning over the Internet / videoconferencing c) Other (use of chat sites, messenger, etc.) Information search and on-line services d) Finding information about goods or services e) Using services related to travel and accommodation f) Listening to web radios or watching web television g) Playing or downloading games, images, films or music h) Downloading software i) Reading or downloading online newspapers / news magazines if yes to i) i1) Have you subscribed to news services or products to receive them regularly?
+Yes i) Looking for a job or sending a job application K) Seeking health-related information (e.g. injury, disease, nutrition, improving health, etc) I) Other information search or online service Banking, (optional: selling of goods or services) m) Internet Banking n) Selling of goods or services, e.g. via auctions (optional) Interaction with public services or administrations o) Obtaining information from public authorities' web sites p) Downloading official forms q) Sending filled in forms Training and education r) Looking for information about education, training or course offers s) Doing an online course (of any subject) t) Consulting the Internet with the purpose of learning [-> go to C6] C6 In the past 3 months, have you taken part in a course (any training, not only computer or Internet training, including school or university)?